CHEGEBB/alx-system_engineering-devops/0x02-shell_redirections/README.md

-This is a script that deletes all the regular files (not the directories) with a .js extension that are present in the current directory and all its subfolders.
+This is a script that counts the number of directories and sub-directories in the current directory.

 Usage:

 Open a text editor and create a new file.
 Copy the following code into the file:
 #!/bin/bash
-find . -type f -name "*.js" -delete
+find . -type d -not -name '.' | wc -l